 - Dental crowns

 In addition to his extensive training and research on TMJ dysfunction and bite correction, Dr. Cranham uses three high-tech systems to aid in the diagnosis and treatment of these complicated conditions.
 These state-of-the-art tools help Dr. Cranham isolate the source of distress and design effective treatment to eliminate TMJ pain and improve oral function.

 Sirona Galileos is a digital, 3-D X-ray that allows to look at all surfaces of your temporomandibular joints (TMJ).
 This is a critical step to assess the health, and reach a firm diagnosis on the source of your pain.
 We are proud to be one of the few general practices in The Mid-Atlantic Region to utilize this technology.

 TekScan is a computer-based system that assesses how teeth fit together.
 A visual exam doesn’t clearly show bite inconsistencies.
 TekScan gives Dr. Cranham a detailed image that clearly illustrates a patient’s bite problems.
 This allows him to accurately diagnose and treat improper alignment.

 JVA stands for Joint Vibration Analysis.
 This high-tech, non-invasive system quickly and effectively evaluates the motion of TMJ.
 With Bio-JVA, Dr. Cranham can determine current function and customize a TMJ therapy plan to restore smooth joint motion and alleviate discomfort.

-If you are concerned that you may have a bite problem or TMJ disorder, schedule an appointment with Dr. Cranham.
+If you are concerned that you may have a bite problem or TMJ disorder, schedule an appointment to visit our TMJ specialist and dentist in Chesapeake, VA.
 He will provide a thorough evaluation of your bite function and overall dental health condition.
-Dr. Cranham will then be able to offer the proper TMJ treatment in the Norfolk, VA and Chesapeake, VA area.
+Dr. Cranham will then be able to offer the proper TMJ treatment in the Norfolk, VA and Hampton Roads Virginia area.